BagelNetwork/Client/README.md

 # BagelDB Developer Documentation 🥯

 Welcome to the BagelDB client hub!
-It's a thrill to see you excited about stepping into the future with us.
+It's a thrill to see you stepping into the future with us.

 Driven by purpose, our mission is to empower resource-limited teams, to craft state-of-the-art AI models and apps.
 We envision a world where, even without vast capital, teams can rival tech titans like Google and OpenAI.
 Together, let's democratize the AI frontier.